google/zetasql/docs/datetime_functions.md

   of `%s`, `%C`, and `%y` in
   [Supported Format Elements For DATETIME][datetime-format-elements].
 + Format divergence. `%p` can be used with `am`, `AM`, `pm`, and `PM`.
++   Mixed ISO and non-ISO elements.
+The ISO format elements are `%G`, `%g`, `%J`, and `%V`.
+When these ISO elements are used together with other non-ISO elements, the ISO elements are ignored, resulting in different values.
+For example, the function arguments `('%g %J', '8405')` return a value with the year `1984`, whereas the arguments `('%g %j', '8405')` return a value with the year `1970` because the ISO element `%g` is ignored.
++   Numeric values after `%G` input values.
+Any input string value that corresponds to the `%G` format element requires a whitespace or non-digit character as a separator from numeric values that follow.
+This is a known issue in ZetaSQL.
+For example, the function arguments `('%G
+    %V','2020 50')` or `('%G-%V','2020-50')` work, but not `('%G%V','202050')`.
+    For input values before the corresponding `%G` value, no separator is needed.
+For example, the arguments `('%V%G','502020')` work.
+The separator after the `%G` values identifies the end of the specified ISO year value so that the function can parse properly.

 **Return Data Type**